microsoft-dx/DockerLab/Exercise05/README.md

 The `EXPOSE` instruction will inform Docker that this image has a service which will be listening at port `5004` (see `project.json` of the sample file for details).

 Lastly, the `ENTRYPOINT` instruction is the command executed to start the container and keep it up and running.
 In this case it is the `dnx -p project.json` command, starting the [Kestrel development server](https://github.com/aspnet/KestrelHttpServer) for ASP.NET 5.
 Once executed, this process will start listening to HTTP connections coming from port 5004.
-For more details as to how this is all wired, have a look at the `project.json` file.
+For more details as to how this is all wired up, have a look at the `project.json` file.

 ##Step 2: Build the container image